 The usage of LK in the development gives us the idea that Google is now building a separate lightweight operating system to power its growing range of smart home and IoT devices.

-In Fuschia, Google is using Magenta to build the inner constructs based on LK but the layers above are new.
+In Fuchsia, Google is using Magenta to build the inner constructs based on LK but the layers above are new.
 A Magenta process is made of LK-level constructs such as threads and memory.
-This, however, to the layman should mean that Fuschia is being designed to be scalable all the way upto smartphones and personal computers(woah!).
+This, however, to the layman should mean that Fuchsia is being designed to be scalable all the way upto smartphones and personal computers(woah!).